 What do I need to know about secured credit cards?

-A secured card may be a good option, if you can't get a regular credit card.
+A secured credit card may be a good option to help you build or improve credit, especially when you are new to Canada and don't have a credit history.
 Research the card and company carefully before making a decision.

 You may want to get a secured credit card, if: